How to nominate someone

 Nominations must be supported by the evidence of transformational leadership in learning and teaching.

 Submit a nomination form to recommend someone for the Leadership in Learning & Teaching Award.
 Nominations can be made from Thursday 7 January 2021.
 The closing date for nominations is Wednesday 12 February 2020.

 Following receipt of the nomination form, nominees will be contacted to confirm their willingness to progress to the next stage.
-At this point, supporting statements will be requested from the nominee, the nominee’s Director of Studies and the relevant SSLC representatives.
+At this point, supporting statements will be requested from the nominee, the nominee’s Director of Studies and relevant students.

 Nominations and supporting statements will be considered by the University's Awards Committee in April.